 Granting an easement to conserve your property is not the end; it’s really just the beginning.
 Davidson Lands Conservancy partners with you and your family to ensure your property’s conservation values are preserved forever!

 Still have questions?
 Check out our Conservation FAQ.
 Prefer to talk to a person?
 Great!
-Email Dave Cable Director of Land Conservation, or call him at 704-577-2004.
+Email Dave Cable, Executive Director, or call him at 704-577-2004.